opf/openproject/docs/release-notes/12-0-0/README.md

 Prefer to run OpenProject 12.0 in your own infrastructure?
 Here you can find the [Installation guidelines](../../installation-and-operations) for OpenProject.

-Want to upgrade from your self-managed Community version to try out the Enterprise premium features?
+Want to upgrade from your self-managed Community version to try out the Enterprise add-ons?
 [Get a 14 days free trial token directly out of your current Community installation.](https://www.openproject.org/blog/enterprise-edition-upgrade-test-free/)  Navigate to the -> *Administration*-> *Enterprise edition* and request your trial token.

 ## Migrating to OpenProject 12.0